nhsconnect/prm-practice-migration-staging/guide/06-cutover.md

 * Staff availability for Cutover tasks.

-* Each practice has its own [MESH](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh) inbox/queue/secure file transfer.
+* Each practice has its own [Message Exchange for Social Care and Health (MESH)](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh) inbox/queue/secure file transfer.
 When MESH changes, teams need to inform partner services of the change in address.

 * Fixing degraded codes could take the practice some time.